hartmutlentz/TemporalNetworkAccessibility/README.md

 # TemporalNetworkAccessibility

-Provides classes used for computing the results of the Paper
+Provides classes used for computing the results of the Papers
 **Unfolding Accessibility Provides a Macroscopic Approach to Temporal Networks**,
 Lentz et al., Phys.
 Rev. Lett.
-110, 118701 (2013).
+110, 118701 (2013)

+and

+**Disease Spread through Animal Movements: A Static and Temporal Network Analysis of Pig Trade in Germany**, Lentz et al., PLOS ONE 11, e0155196–32 (2016)

-Please cite this reference, if you use the software.
+Please cite the first reference (Phys.
+Rev. Lett.), if you use the software.

 This software has been written for **Python 3**.
 If you are using Python 2, please choose the branch *forPython2* on this website.